Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 10.0.0.7 ansible_python_interpreter=/usr/bin/python3
 ```

+> **Install ELK Server**
-3. Open a Terminal window and run the ELK playbook: `ansible-playbook /etc/ansible/elk-playbook.yml`
+3. Open a Terminal window and run the ELK playbook with the command: `ansible-playbook /etc/ansible/elk-playbook.yml`

-4. After the playbook finishes, SSH to your virtual machine and check that the ELK Docker container is running by entering `sudo docker ps`.
+4. After the playbook finishes, SSH to your ELK VM.
+Check that the ELK Docker container is running by entering `sudo docker ps`.
 Under the second column titled "IMAGE" you should see `sebp/elk`:

 ```
 CONTAINER ID   IMAGE          COMMAND                  CREATED         STATUS         PORTS                                                                    NAMES
 2560bee5a175   sebp/elk:761   "/usr/local/bin/star…"   2 minutes ago   Up 2 minutes   0.0.0.0:5044->5044/tcp, 0.0.0.0:5601->5601/tcp, 0.0.0.0:9200->9200/tcp   elk
 ```

+> **Install Filebeat**
 5. In Terminal, run the filebeat playbook: `ansible-playbook /etc/ansible/filebeat-playbook.yml`

 6. Navigate to ____ to check that the installation worked as expected.

+> **Install Metricbeat**
 7. In Terminal, run the metricbeat playbook: `ansible-playbook /etc/ansible/metricbeat-playbook.yml`

 8. Navigate to ____ to check that the installation worked as expected.